404-Server-Not-Found/Raspbian-Power-Loss-Monitor/README.md

 ```
 -----------------------------------------------------------------
  Now just save everything, reboot the Pi using "sudo reboot" and test the power failure scripts by unpluging the UPS!

- If you have any problems, feel free to contact us by going to our website Pretzelcomputers.com